 Students who wish to pursue this program must meet the following requirements:

 • Hold a bachelor’s degree from a regionally accredited institution with a cumulative grade point average of at least 2.75 (or at least 3.0 for the last 60 hours of undergraduate course work), or at least a 3.0 GPA in 12 or more hours of graduate course work

 All applicants are responsible for securing information related to state licensure as a reading specialist (Arkansas or other state) to ensure that they meet state licensure requirements during or after the completion of coursework toward the degree.

 Conditional admission requirements and more details about the program may be found on the Graduate School program web page.

 UALR Online students are not required to provide proof of two MMR vaccines to the Graduate School.

 Read more about the UALR Graduate School’s admissions process here.

-Department of Teacher Education Associate Professor
+Reading Education Associate Professor

 UALR is fully accredited by the Higher Learning Commission, affiliated with the Electronic Campus of the Southern Regional Education Board, and designated as “doctoral/research intensive” by the Carnegie Foundation.